Breta01/handwriting-ocr/README.md

 * Pandas (0.21)
 * Matplotlib (2.1)

+### Cloning
+After running the `git clone https://github.com/Breta01/handwriting-ocr.git` or downloading the repo, you have to download the datasets and models (for more info look into data and models folders).

 ### Run
-With all required libraries installed clone the repo and run `jupyter notebook` in the directory of the project.
+With all required libraries installed and cloned repo, run `jupyter notebook` in the directory of the project.
 Then you can work on the particular notebook.

 ## Contributing
 Best way how to get involved is through creating [GitHub issues](https://github.com/Breta01/handwriting-ocr/issues) or solving one!
 If there aren't any issues you can contact me directly on email.